Skip to content

 1 / 1

-The company defines deforestation for suppliers as no development of HCV, HCS areas and specifies any deforestation/conversion past January 2019 will not be accepted in supplier operations.
+The company defines deforestation for suppliers as the removal of HCV areas and specifies that any deforestation past 2019 will not be accepted in supplier operations.

 • N